 Add the creamy liquid: Once there are 30 minutes left of cooking time, add the half and half along with the sour cream.
 Stir in half the cheddar cheese and stir until combined.

 Stir, season, and serve: Let the cheese melt and the creamy liquid absorb for 30 minutes.
-Give the soup a stir, adjust seasonings and serve with the remaining cheese, bacon, and chopped green onions.
+Give the soup a stir, adjust the seasonings, and serve with the remaining cheese, bacon, and chopped green onions.
 Enjoy!

 - The best potatoes to use for baked potato soup are Yukon golds because they are already creamy and have a buttery flavor.
 Other potatoes can be used but may not have the same texture.